 - Be cautious of programs that only emphasize reactive strategies for challenging behavior (such as punishment or consequences) without describing what will be done to help the children learn new skills to replace inappropriate behavior.

 - Are the adults passionate about what they do?
-Do teachers have the proper training, certification and support to implement the educational approach and/or curriculum being utilized by the school?
-Investigate retention of staff: High turnover is never a good sign.
+Do teachers have the proper training, certification, and support to implement the educational approach and/or curriculum being utilized by the school?
+Investigate the retention of staff: High turnover is never a good sign.

 - Know the recommended adult-to-child ratios.
 The National Association for the Education of Young Children recommends that infant groups should be no larger than 12 children with an adult-to-child ratio of 1:4.
 Preschool classroom groups should not be larger than 20 and the adult-to-child ratio should not exceed 1:10.

-- Renee Metty, founder of both The Cove Preschool & the West Seattle Preschool Association, notices a push for Japanese and Mandarin language as well as “forest” or “outdoor” preschools, which hold a significant amount of class time outside, rain or shine.
-“Our trend follows more of the business trends of those 21st century skills: right brained thinking, innovation and creativity.
-We focus much more on social emotional learning than reading, writing and math,” Metty says.
+- Renee Metty, the founder of both The Cove Preschool & the West Seattle Preschool Association, notices a push for Japanese and Mandarin language as well as “forest” or “outdoor” preschools, which hold a significant amount of class time outside, rain or shine.
+“Our trend follows more of the business trends of those 21st-century skills: right-brained thinking, innovation, and creativity.
+We focus much more on social-emotional learning than reading, writing, and math,” Metty says.
 Decide what trends, if any, are most important to you.